 Z - zzzzzzzz

 And so to bed.
-Your wedding day is a long and emotion roller coaster so do not overly worry about your wedding night.
-Just so you know, more than 50% of couples just go to sleep on their wedding night and do not consummate the marriage until later.
+Your wedding day is a whirlwind of emotions and excitement, so don’t stress too much about your wedding night.
+Just so you know, more than half of couples end up going to sleep on their wedding night and don’t get to the consummation part until later.